If you have specific questions not included above, please contact Competitive@BrooksideSoccer.org.

 We realize players who make competitive teams still have friends who play recreational and would like to continue to play with them.
 Players will be allowed to play on both a competitive and recreational team.
 In the event of any game or practice conflicts, the competitive team should take precedence.

-Select the documents below for instructions to access your BSC family account and to update your contact information.
-A family account is necessary to register for any of the programs offered by Brookside Soccer Club (BSC).
-This includes our recreational league, competitive tryouts, high school and adult leagues and many clinics and camps for soccer development.
+A family account is for registration for any of the programs offered by the Brookside Soccer Club (BSC).
+This includes recreational league, competitive tryouts, high school and adult leagues and many clinics and camps for soccer development.